 The Mineral Sciences collections include minerals, rocks, meteorites, gems, and related synthetic materials.
-In overall significance the mineral collection probably ranks fourth in the United States and it is the most important west of Washington, D.C.
-The gem collection ranks third in the country after those at the National Museum of Natural History and the American Museum of Natural History.
 The mineral collection is world-wide in scope and boasts particular strengths in minerals from California, native gold, and gem crystals.
 The collections are being actively augmented principally through purchases and donations.

 There are approximately 150,000 specimens, including more than 140,000 minerals, nearly 100,000 of which are micromounts, 3,000 rocks, 3,000 gems, and 50 meteorites.
 Approximately half of all known mineral species are represented in the collections.